 Dress and toss.

-Cheese or No Cheese?
+Cheese or No Cheese on Salad?

 Now you have a choice, and it’s an important one—feta or no feta?
 Here’s how to decide—if your main course has cheese in it, probably no feta.
 If you have a vegan at the table, no feta.
 If your main course in Asian in origin, probably no feta.
 And if your main course is American or Mediterranean or just very simple, then consider adding the feta.
 It’s fabulous in this salad, though by no means necessary.